-2. POSITIVE REINFORCEMENT
+2. Positive Reinforcement

-The Rhenish staff would far rather recognise and reward good behaviour, or improvement in poor or unacceptable behaviour, as this positive approach is more likely to have beneficial long-term effects in desirable behavioral change.
+The Rhenish staff would far rather recognise and reward good behaviour, or improvement in poor or unacceptable behaviour, as this positive approach is more likely to have beneficial long-term effects in desirable behavioural change.

-3. SCHOOL RULES
+3. School Rules

 The rules are approved by the WCED and will not deal with obvious matters of behaviour.
 Common sense and accepted norms are an expectation.
-In addition, there is a set of internal school rules for the purpose of efficient organization, the safety of pupils, and sound discipline.
-These rules are continually brought to the attention of the pupils and must be adhered to by all pupils.
+In addition, there is a set of internal school rules for the purpose of efficient organization, the safety of children, and sound discipline.
+These rules are continually brought to the attention of the children and must be adhered to by all children.
 The corrective action to be meted out for transgressions will depend on the seriousness of the transgression, but could include suspension or expulsion from school or other corrective actions the Principal may deem suitable.